-Graph: Security Council Resolutions by Country - Justice & SSR/Gender References
+Security Council Resolution Graph by Country - Justice & SSR

-The Security Council can promote women's role and protection of their rights through the incorporate gender-sensitive language relating to justice and security sector reform.
+The Security Council must incorporate language that addresses women's role and concerns in justice and security sector reform.
 Boxes 10.2 - 10.5 highlights good practice extracts.

 Box 10.2 Afghanistan S/RES/1917 (2010) Extract Focus 23.
 Reiterates the importance of increasing, in a comprehensive framework, the functionality, professionalism and accountability of the Afghan security sector through appropriate vetting procedures, training, mentoring, equipping and empowerment efforts, for both women and men , in order to accelerate progress towards the goal of self-sufficient and ethnically balanced Afghan security forces providing security and ensuring the rule of law throughout the country; Vetting, training, mentoring, equipping and empowerment